 Vigorish Or Vig

-Another term for the casino edge on the game, or the house edge, and also the commission that the casino will take on certain bets.
-This is sometimes also called juice.
+The Vig is another term for the casino edge on the game, or the house edge, and also the commission that the casino will take on specific bets.

 The same bet on 2, 3, 7, 11, and 12 is known as a whirl bet.

-When a player is using the dark side approach to craps they’re betting against the shooter making the point.
-This is known as a wrong bettor.
+When players use the dark side approach to craps, they’re betting against the shooter, making the point.
+Players are then known as wrong bettors.